Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Staggered Orbital Order ( )

-For the two ordering direction cases, the orbital resolved electronic band structure calculated in the self-consistent AFM state is shown in Fig. \ref{fig3}.
+The orbital resolved electronic band structure calculated in the self-consistent state is shown in Fig. \ref{fig4} for the two orders shown in Fig. \ref{fig2}.
 In both cases, the large gaps across the Fermi energy $E_{\rm F}$ are due to Hubbard $U$ between opposite-spin bands for the three orbitals.
-The small gaps between same-spin bands are due to: (a) staggered $yz/xz$ ordering and (b) crystal field term $\epsilon_{xy}$.
+The small gaps between same-spin bands are due to: (a) staggered orbital ($yz/xz$) ordering and (b) crystal field term $\epsilon_{xy}$.
+The number of $yz/xz$ bands in (a) is doubled compared to (b) due to staggered orbital ordering.